speedata/xts-doc/docs/reference/.ref/image.md

+`visiblebox` (optional)
+:   The PDF box that represents the visible area of the included image.
+Default is “cropbox”.

+    `artbox`
+    :    Use the artbox as the visible area.
+The artbox is usually not contained in a PDF.

+    `bleedbox`
+    :    Use the bleedbox of the included PDF.

+    `cropbox`
+    :    Use the cropbox of the included PDF (default).

+    `mediabox`
+    :    Use the mediabox of the included PDF.
+This is the largest box.

+    `trimbox`
+    :    Use the trimbox of the includes PDF.
+The trimbox is the final paper size.
+For example, the trim box of an A4 PDF is 210mm x 297mm.

 `width` (number or length, optional)
 :   Image width.
 One of 'auto' (default, take image width), '100%' (whole area width), length (such as '3cm') or number (in grid cells).